 What is MRI?
-Is it Safe?
+Is it safe?

-- An MRI scanner is like a camera, but it uses a powerful magnet and radio frequencies to take a picture.
+- An MRI scanner is like a camera, but it uses a powerful magnet and radio frequencies to take a picture

-- The scanner is a long tube surrounded by a giant magnet.
+- The scanner is a long tube surrounded by a giant magnet

-- No needles or sedation involved
+- No needles, injections or sedation is involved

 - Unlike x-rays, there is no radiation